Back to jobs

 Full-Cycle Technical Recruiting

-• Manage the full recruitment lifecycle from intake through offer acceptance and onboarding.
+• Manage the full recruitment lifecycle from intake through offer acceptance and onboarding

-• Program and Project Management
+• Recruit for Program and Project Management positions across the site

 Strategic Talent Partnership

-• Act as a trusted advisor throughout the hiring process, providing guidance on candidate evaluation and selection.
+• Act as a trusted advisor throughout the hiring process — influence decisions through data-driven insights

 Talent Pipeline Development

-• Build and maintain talent pipelines for critical and hard-to-fill technical positions.
+• Build and maintain talent pipelines for critical and hard-to-fill technical positions

-• Conduct market mapping, competitor analysis, and targeted sourcing campaigns.
+• Conduct market mapping, competitor analysis, and targeted sourcing campaigns

 Stakeholder & Candidate Management

-• Facilitate interview scheduling, feedback collection, offer negotiations, and closing activities.
+• Facilitate interview scheduling, feedback collection, offer negotiations, and closing

 Recruiting Operations & Reporting